danforthcenter/plantcv/docs/photosynthesis_read_cropreporter.md

 ## Read CropReporter Fluorescence Image Files

-Reads .DAT image data into numpy ndarray and reshapes the frames into a datacube before identifying and extracting `fdark`, `fmin`, and `fmax` as separate numpy ndarrays.
+Reads .INF/.DAT image data into an xarray DataArray with labeled frames.

 **plantcv.photosynthesis.read_cropreporter**(*filename*)

-**returns** data_array, path, filename
+**returns** ps, imgpath, inf_filename

 - **Parameters:**
-    - filename - image file to be read (possibly including a path)
+    - filename - INF metadata file to be read (possibly including a path).
+DAT files are automatically detected.

 - **Context:**
     - Reads in binary image files to be processed and does so using the metadata contained within a corresponding .INF file.
 - **Notes:**
     - This function assumes a specific pattern between .INF metadata file and their corresponding .DAT binary image filenames.
-    We assume that for every image file `xx_PSD_xxx.DAT` there will be a corresponding metadata file with the same path named `xx_HDR_xxx.INF`.
+    We assume that for every metadata file `xx_HDR_xxx.INF` there will be a corresponding image files with the same path named `xx_XXX_xxx.DAT` where XXX is the analysis protocol (e.g. PSD, PSL, etc.).
 Some crop reporter imaging protocols will results in multiple binary image .DAT files per .INF metadata file.
 - **Example use:**
     - [Use In PSII Tutorial](psII_tutorial.md)